 Canal Park Trail is a 3.6 mile lightly trafficked out and back trail located near Fredericksburg, Virginia that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking, walking, and mountain biking and is accessible from March until October.
+The trail is primarily used for hiking, walking, and mountain biking and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash